 On Flipboard.
 FurnitureEtc.
 1.

+Format See also References Who We Fund - Toronto Enterprise Fund.
+Line of business.
+Rural Media - About.
+Family Recipes idea.
+About us.
 We are Creative & Cultural Skills and the National Skills Academy for Creative & Cultural.

 Our charitable mission To give young people opportunities to work and learn in the creative industries To ensure that employers benefit from a skilled generation of talent To help the creative industries continue on a course of economic growth.
 We are a campaigning organisation championing youth employment and fair access.
 The UK’s creative sector is the best in the world, but to ensure that status in the long-term we must ensure that the next generation can access creative careers – regardless of their background.
 In 2013 we launched ‘Building a Creative Nation’ with the aim of creating 6,500 jobs for young people across the creative industries in 1,000 days.
 We are encouraging the UK’s 107,000 creative businesses to go even further and create 50,000 opportunities to help stem the tide of youth unemployment.
 Creating Experiences - A toolkit for the tourism industry by Newfoundland and Labrador Tourism.

 Descriptives.
 Profile ideas.
 Social Enterprise.
 Five Tips for Evaluating a Business Idea.
 At our business, one of the toughest questions we ever face is whether an idea (be it product, venture, etc.) is strong.

 If it's not, this could lead to lots of lost time, money, and resources.
 Over the years, Elsie and I have tried a bunch of different business ventures.
 We opened a local vintage shop, started a catering business, sold advertising on our blog, launched our own independent (handmade) dress line, collaborated with larger companies on products (like clothing, accessories, camera bags, shoes, etc.), published books, self-published e-courses, and released an app for the iPhone and Android market.
 All of these business ventures seemed like good ideas to us at the time.
 Some made a lot of money, some made basically none (or we lost money doing them).
 Sometimes you can fall head over heels in love with an idea before you evaluate if the idea is strong.
 5 Tips for Evaluating a Business Idea: 1.
-Business is risky.
-Resort destination marketing.
-USP.
-Components of a plan.